 How Do You Get Rid of the Metallic Taste in Water?

-The most effective way to get rid of a metallic taste in your water is to install a whole house filtration system, such as the OptimH2O system.
+The most effective way to eliminate a metallic taste in your water is to install a whole house filtration system, such as the OptimH2O system.
 I love this unit.

 This will filter all the water going into your system at the source, ensuring that all your drinking and cooking water is pure and free of the most harmful contaminants.